tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 * `Response.result`=POTENTIAL_ISSUE,
 * `Response.comment`="dwc:dataGeneralizations is bdq:NotEmpty this data has been generalized in some way and may or may not be fit for your use".

-Alternatively, if there is nothing in the `dwc:dataGeneralization` field, i.e. it is empty; the Response may be:
+Alternatively, if there is nothing in the `dwc:dataGeneralizations` field, i.e. it is empty; the Response may be:

 * `Response.status`=RUN_HAS_RESULT,
 * `Response.result`=NOT_ISSUE,